Dragons Back Circular - Black Mountains

-Many children (and some big kids) will have a bike on their Christmas list this year but sometimes winter can be a challenge to get out on these shiny new wheels.
-Helen Pollard gives us her top tips to keep wheels turning until spring returns.
+Winter can be a challenge to get out on two wheels, especially if you have a new bike or are new to cycling.
+Helen Pollard gives us her top tips to keep your wheels turning until spring returns.

-Once you have overcome the challenge of unwrapping the bike, then before you head out on any adventures you need to make sure your bike is set-up correctly.
+Before you head out on any rides you need to make sure your bike is set-up correctly.

 Successful winter riding does need a bit more kit and preparation.

-Although we’d admit that it’s hard to beat cycling around in the summer, with short-sleeves and no waterproofs there’s still a lot of enjoyment to be had from winter riding – let alone the benefits of keeping your legs turning, and a bit of (very) fresh air.
+Although we’d admit that it’s hard to beat cycling around in the summer, with short-sleeves and no waterproofs there’s still a lot of enjoyment to be had from winter riding – let alone the benefits of keeping your legs turning, and lots of fresh air.

 The most important factor in winter weather riding is, of course, clothing.
-This is essential when riding with children who are less able to regulate their body temperature and cold hands will take the enjoyment out of a ride very quickly.
+This is essential when riding with children who are less able to regulate their body temperature and cold hands will take the enjoyment out of a ride very quickly - even for adults!

 Remember that the effort of riding will warm you up considerably especially in hilly areas.